 Punjab, with its fertile farming land, is one of India's most prosperous states.
 Home to energetic bhangra music and the brotherhood of the Sikh religion, it has a distinctive and lively culture.
 To get a real taste of Punjab, it's necessary to venture out of the cities to discover the simplicity and charm of rural life.
 Visit these top tourist places in Punjab to experience the best of what the state has to offer.
 Balle, balle!

 Amritsar is the spiritual capital of the Sikhs and a must-visit place due to the exquisite Golden Temple.
 It attracts pilgrims from all over the world, and looks particularly arresting at night when it’s beautifully lit up with its imposing pure gold dome illuminated.
-The memorial at Jallianwala Bagh near the Golden Temple is one of India's top historical sites and is also worth seeing, along with the new Partition Museum dedicated to preserving the experiences of those affected by the 1947 Partition of India.
+The memorial at Jallianwala Bagh near the Golden Temple is one of India's top historical sites and is also worth seeing along with Gobindgarh Fort, and the new Partition Museum dedicated to preserving the experiences of those affected by the 1947 Partition of India.
 Amritsar is renowned for its street food as well, making it a foodie's delight!
+A heritage walk is interesting too.
 Plan your trip there with this Amritsar travel guide.

 The Wagah Border, between India and Pakistan, is a popular side trip from Amritsar.
 Everyday of the year, just before sunset, a flag lowering ceremony takes place there as the border is closed for the day.
 It starts with high patriotic spirits from both sides of the border and lasts for about 45 minutes.
 Here's more information about it and how to best experience it.